Izzycious/DevRel-Community-Strategy/Building-community/Building-A-community-from-scratch.md

 ### Strategy:

-To create a strategy for community differs to the kind of product you're building the community around.
+To create a strategy for communities differs to the kind of product you're building the community around.

-There key things to take into consideration when building a community.
+The key things to take into consideration when building a community.

-<details><summary> Community Launching</summary>
+### <details><summary> Community Launching</summary>

 <P>

-#### The community Launch requires factors to take to consideration.
+##### The community Launch requires factors to take to consideration.

 1. Defining the target audience.
 2. The need of the audience.
 (Painpoint, Roadblocks)